BBE78/cypress-sonarqube-reporter/README.md

 ## Why another one ?
 Since this Cypress issue: https://github.com/cypress-io/cypress/issues/1495, spec filename are not available for reporters in a Cypress environnement.

-So this reporter provides a workaround (simplified as possible) in order to be able to generate these SonarQube reports...
+So this reporter provides a workaround (simplified as possible) in order to be able to generate these SonarQube reports.

 Other existing Mocha SonarQube reporters:
  * [danmasta/mocha-sonar](https://github.com/danmasta/mocha-sonar)